siri404-gh/sreeram.app_old/src/web/posts/javascript-concepts/callback-hell.md

       });
     }

+4) Finally, lets invoke this by:

+    loadImageWithWord('elep?ant');

-4) So the code is now unreadable.
+5) After all of the above, the code has become unreadable.
 And this is just a simple example.
 We will solve this problem using promises in the next chapter.

-5) Finally, lets invoke this by:

-    loadImageWithWord('elep?ant');